Leasehold Properties

 • Flats and maisonettes are usually (but not always) leasehold.
 This means that you own the property for a fixed period of time, and you do not own the land on which it is built.

-• Commonhold is a brand new system of ownership for flats, but at the moment it has not yet become established and you are unlikely to come across it.
+• Commonhold is less common.
 It is designed to provide ownership of flats for an unlimited period of time, and to make provisions for the collective maintenance of the common parts of a shared building.

 Your conveyancer needs to do extra legal work if you are buying a leasehold property.
 The lease is the legal document which sets out the rights and duties of both you (the leaseholder), and the landlord of the building (the freeholder).
 The lease will specify the number of years you are entitled to own the property.
 In most cases, a lease would start off lasting for 99 or 125 years (as high as 999 years), but its length and value will decrease over time.
 You may have trouble getting a mortgage on a property where the lease has less than 60 years left to run.
 However, you may be able to buy a new lease (at a cost), which adds more years to the time left running on the existing lease.